Secret-chest/image-experiments/README.md

 # image-experiments
 Image experiments made with Pillow

-* randomImages.py - generates an 1280x720 array of random pixels.
+* randomImages.py - generates two 1280x720 (customizable) arrays of random pixels, one color and one grayscale.